lesterphillip/SVCC23_FastSVC/README.md

-# Singing Voice Conversion Challenge 2023 Baseline: FastSVC
+# Singing Voice Conversion Challenge 2023 Starter Kit: FastSVC

 Official homepage: [http://www.vc-challenge.org/](http://www.vc-challenge.org/)

 ## Introduction

 <p align="justify">
-This repository provides the <strong>UNOFFICIAL</strong> reimplementation of FastSVC for the Singing Voice Conversion Challenge 2023 (SVCC23) baseline.
+This repository provides the <strong>UNOFFICIAL</strong> reimplementation of FastSVC for the Singing Voice Conversion Challenge 2023 (SVCC23) starter kit.
 SVCC23 includes two tasks: in-domain and cross-domaing singing voice conversion (SVC).
 In-domain SVC is trained while having access to the singing data of the target speaker, while cross-domain SVC is trained while only having access to the speech data of the target speaker.
 </p>

 ---